datacentricdesign/iob22/code-practice/02-vending-machine/step1.md

 ---

-Let's start the development of our vending machine algorithm with the elements we used in the first code practice.
+Let's start the development of our vending machine algorithm with the elements we used in the first assignment.
 For instance, we need to tell the users what is available, ask them for their choice and tell them their choice.

 #### Hot beverage algorithm 1